ryedin/site/_guide/19-resources.md

 ## Linking the resource to our app

-Let's add this URL as an environment variable to our application with `convox env set`.
+Next, we need to update the `REDIS_URL` environment variable in our Rack containers with the URL we retrieved in the previous command.
+To do this, we'll use the `convox env set` command.

 ```
 $ convox env set REDIS_URL=redis://der11wmx77bulki2.x6825x.ng.0001.use1.cache.amazonaws.com:6379/0